 Sometimes, I add strawberries.
-Chopped walnuts, for crunch.
+Chopped walnuts for crunch.
 Hemp seeds for protein.
-Dried cherries because dried cherries are amazing.
+Dried cherries because they’re amazing.
 Coconut oil is always my favorite to bake with, but any oil will do the trick.

 And yes—these muffins are totally acceptable for breakfast!
 They’ve got your protein, whole grains, and fruit all in one little handheld package.
 Convenient!
 Not to mention you also get a sweet treat at the same time.
 Score!

 Want more muffins?

 Whether it’s for breakfast, dessert, or an after school snack, we can’t get enough muffins!
 Try these recipes to get your next fix: